survivejs/webpack-book/manuscript/building/01_source_maps.md

 ### `devtool: 'hidden-source-map'`

-`hidden-source-map` is the same as `source-map` except it won't write references to the source maps to the source files.
+`hidden-source-map` is the same as `source-map` except it doesn't write references to the source maps to the source files.
 If you don't want to expose source maps to development tools directly while you want proper stack traces, this is handy.

 T> [The official documentation](https://webpack.js.org/configuration/devtool/#devtool) contains more information about `devtool` options.